ropensci-review-tools/autotest/README.md

 ## How Does It Work?

-The `autotest_package()` function returns the results of implementing all tests on a given package, or on specified functions on that package.
+The `autotest_package()` function returns by default a list of all tests which would be conducted on a package, without actually implementing those tests.
+The function has a parameter, `test`, with a default value of `FALSE`.
+Setting `test = TRUE` then implements all tests, and only returns results from tests which diverge from expected behaviour, whether unexpected errors, warnings, or other behaviour.
+An ideal result is that `autotest_package(., test = TRUE)` returns nothing (strictly, `NULL`), indicating that all tests passed successfully.

-These results only indicate any divergence from expected behaviour, whether unexpected errors, warnings, or other behaviour.
-An ideal result is that `autotest_package()` returns nothing (strictly, `NULL`), indicating that all tests passed successfully.
-To see which tests were performed, or to see which tests would be performed prior to actually running them, the function has a `test` parameter with a default value of `TRUE`.
-Setting this to `FALSE` returns a (generally much larger) `data.frame` of all tests which would be conducted on the nominated package.
+Tests can also be selectively applied to particular functions through the parameters `functions`, used to nominate functions to include in tests, or `exclude`, used to nominate functions to exclude from tests.

-Tests can also be selectively specified through the parameters `functions`, used to nominate functions to include in tests, or `exclude`, used to nominate functions to exclude from tests.
 The following code illustrates.

 ``` r
 x <- autotest_package (package = "stats", functions = "var", test = FALSE)